DATA-606-SUMMER-2023/Satish_data606/docs/README.md

 # Folder for Documentation

-Forproposal, PPT presentation, project report.
+For proposal, PPT presentation, project report.